digital-work-lab/handbook/docs/lab_basics/Vacation.md

 ---

 # Vacation: the administrative process
+Welcome to the "Vacation Handbook" for University of Bamberg employees!
+This guide streamlines the administrative process for requesting and managing vacation time.
+It promotes work-life balance and productivity.
+Find instructions on submitting requests, required information, deadlines, and notifications.
+Enjoy your time off and return refreshed.
 ## 1. Requesting Vacation
 ### 1.1 Submission Process:
 To request vacation time, employees should follow the designated submission process outlined below: